Why a private Cochlear Implant?

 Private cochlear implants can provide the profoundly deaf with either simultaneous bilateral hearing restoration or staged additional benefit over NHS single-side implantation.

-Single sided deafness is the complete loss of hearing in one ear, which often occurs suddenly and results in a reduced ability to understand speech where there are multiple people speaking or there is background noise, and the loss of any ability to determine the direction that sound is coming from.
-This has a big impact on quality of life in terms of work, education, and importantly, psychological and social wellbeing.
+Single-sided deafness is the complete loss of hearing in one ear, which often occurs suddenly and results in a reduced ability to understand speech when multiple people are speaking or in background noise.
+There is also a loss of the ability to determine the direction from which the sound is coming.
+This can affect quality of life in terms of work, education, and, importantly, psychological and social well-being.

 While some patients choose to have no intervention, treatments for single sided deafness include contralateral routing of sound (CROS) hearing aids, where a hearing aid on the deaf side gathers the sound and sends the signal wirelessly to a hearing aid receiver in the good ear, or a bone conduction hearing implant (BCHI), where the sound is sent by vibrations through the skull from the deaf side to the good ear.

-Cochlear implants are the only option that can allow the deaf ear to hear again and potentially restore the ability to use both ears together to hear better in noise, and to determine direction of sound.
+Cochlear implants are the only option that can allow the deaf ear to hear again and potentially restore the ability to use both ears together to hear better in noise, and to determine the direction of sound.